-The power transferred can be general or specific (limited), enabling the agent to oversee the management of finances or healthcare or simply complete one task.
-If the power of attorney is durable, the authority will remain intact if the principal becomes incapacitated.
+The power transferred can be general or specific (limited), enabling the agent to oversee the management of finances or simply complete one task.
+If a power of attorney is durable, the authority will remain intact if the principal becomes incapacitated.

 Illinois durable power of attorney laws go beyond a patient’s death and allow agents to permit organ donations or decide on how the principal’s remains should be disposed of.